roblaing/erlang-webapp-howto/unit2/README.md

 At the command line, enter `observer:start().` which should launch a GUI app on your desktop which looks something like this:
 ![Observer Window](observer_atoms.png)

-The <em>System</em>, the default opening page, has an entry <em>Atoms</em> which I've attempted to highlight in the above screen shot, but my Gimp skills aren't that great.
-This says 2% of the available atoms have been.
+The <em>System</em> tab, the default opening page, has an entry <em>Atoms</em> in the <em>System statistics / limit</em> box which I've attempted to highlight in the above screen shot, but my Gimp skills aren't that great.
+This says 2% of the available atoms have been used.

 The <a href="http://erlang.org/doc/efficiency_guide/commoncaveats.html#list_to_atom-1">list_to_atom/1</a> entry in the Efficiency Guide
 warns: